 - 36-hour curriculum (12 classes)

 - Students may transfer in 6 credit hours of graduate courses from other accredited universities

 - Classes are offered year-round (6 starts per year)

 - Degree may be completed in three intensive enrollment semesters

 - Professional student advisers available to assist in degree planning

 Flexible Accelerated Format

 Our convenient format allows you to take one class every 6 weeks, giving you more time to focus on class material, as well as the flexibility to spend time with family and pursue your career.
-You can earn your Master of Science in Criminal Justice in as little as two years, taking 100% of your courses online.
+You can earn your Master of Science in Criminal Justice in as little as 2 years, taking 100% of your courses online.